tiramisuapp/tiramisuapp.github.io/docs/processes.md

 "**In principle, any person in the organization can make any decision**.
 But before doing so,that person must seek advice from all affected parties and people with expertise on the matter.The person is under no obligation to integrate every piece of advice; the point is not to achieve a watered down compromise to accommodate everyone's wishes.
 But advice must be sought and taken into serious consideration.
 The bigger the decision, the wider the net must be cast(...).
 Usually, the decision maker is the person who notice the issue or opportunity or the person most affected by it."

-At Community Heroes, **the advice process is applied within the scopes of people's roles**.
+At Tiramsiu, **the advice process is applied within the scopes of people's roles**.
 What does that mean?
 That you can decide how best to enact your roles' purpose and what should be done, taking into account the advice of people who will be affected.
 It also means that you cannot start projects that answer the purpose of somebody else's role.

 **The advice process is a key process to making self management function**: it is actually so critical that in some self managing organizations, colleagues know that forgetting to uphold the advice process is one of the few things that can get them fired.